3 secrets for ensuring behavior change

 According to 50 L&D practitioners that took part in the Raytheon symposium in London and Munich, managers play a central role in improving the transfer of learning in a continuous manner within their organisations.
 These people professionals argued that for them, it was important to establish a learning environment that allows and encourages practice through the support of managers and mentors.

 Their experience is also backed up by our data that showed the managers playing a vital role in creating engagement.
-In organisations that are improving the effectiveness of their formal learning, and changing learner behaviour, managers are 2x more likely to facilitate conversations with their learners to discuss desired goals and outcomes of learning.
+In organizations that are improving the effectiveness of their formal learning, and changing learner behaviour, managers are 2x more likely to facilitate conversations with their learners to discuss desired goals and outcomes of learning.
 As such, it is clear that managers play a vital role in establishing a learning culture that encourages engagement with content and the application of learning in the workplace.

 2. The structure

-Next to this, the L&D professionals from the symposium argued that they found success through incorporating learning into their daily business after the classroom course has taken place, e.g. providing learners with action plans, feedback, regular reminders, etc. It is clear from our research that having a clear supportive structure embedded into the very fabric of the organisation, plays a large role in creating behavioural change.
+Next to this, the L&D professionals from the symposium argued that they found success through incorporating learning into their daily business after the classroom course has taken place, e.g. providing learners with action plans, feedback, regular reminders, etc. It is clear from our research that having a clear supportive structure embedded into the very fabric of the organization, plays a large role in creating behavioural change.

 Companies who are increasing the effectiveness of their formal learning are 26% more likely to embed activities within their learning structure that help support individuals to practice desired outcomes.
 They are also 3x more likely to be encouraging learning transfer by using performance support practices after formal learning has ended.